Crotona Park East, Bronx: Schools

 The Roman Catholic Archdiocese of New York operates Catholic schools in the Bronx.

 St. Martin of Tours School was in Crotona.
 After it opened in 1925, its student body was mostly Irish American and Italian American, and most parents were in the working class fields.
 African-American and Latino families began entering the area in the 1960s.
 In its heyday it had over 1,000 students.
-Throughout the school's life, many of tits students originated from immigrant families.
+Throughout the school's life, many of its students originated from immigrant families.
 The white flight of the 1970s and the increasingly low socioeconomic profile of the neighborhood impacted the school.
 In 2011 it had nine lay teachers and 104 students.
 It closed that year.

 Library

 The New York Public Library operates the Morrisania branch at 610 East 169th Street.
 The branch, a Carnegie library, opened in 1908 and was designed by Babb, Cook & Willard.

 Transportation

 The following MTA Regional Bus Operations bus routes serve Crotona Park East: